 Dees has been honored by Glamour magazine as a "Woman of the Year" (2000) and by Oprah Magazine as a recipient of its "Chutzpah Award" (2004).
 An alumnae of LSU, she was inducted into their Manship School of Communications Hall of Fame in 2014 and most recently, was awarded the 2015 "Sarah Brady Visionary Award" by the Brady Center to Prevent Gun Violence.

-Josh Feigelson was appointed Dean of Students in The University of Chicago Divinity School in September 2017.
-He previously served as Founder and Executive Director of Ask Big Questions, a national initiative to help colleges and universities nurture individuals and communities in healthier habits of civic engagement and civil discourse.
+Josh Feigelson is the former Dean of Students in The University of Chicago Divinity School and previously served as Founder and Executive Director of Ask Big Questions, a national initiative to help colleges and universities nurture individuals and communities in healthier habits of civic engagement and civil discourse.
 From 2005-2011 he was Campus Rabbi at Northwestern University Hillel.
 He holds a doctorate in Religious Studies from Northwestern University (2015), and rabbinic ordination from Yeshivat Chovevei Torah Rabbinical School.
 Josh lives in Skokie, IL with his wife and three children.